Duaneart711/pid-ball-control/README.md

 ---

-## Control Strategy
+## My Contributions

-The Arduino continuously sampled the Sharp infrared distance sensor to determine the ball's position along the beam.
-To improve measurement stability, the controller averaged 100 sensor readings before calculating the control error.

-A proportional–integral–derivative (PID) controller computed the difference between the desired ball position and the measured position.
-The proportional term corrected the current position error, the integral term reduced steady-state error when the ball remained near the target position, and the derivative term damped oscillations by responding to changes in the error over time.

-The combined controller output was mapped to a servo motor angle that adjusted the beam inclination.
-Output limits were applied to prevent excessive servo movement while maintaining stable closed-loop operation.
-Controller gains were iteratively tuned through hardware testing to improve responsiveness while minimizing overshoot, oscillation, and settling time.
+This project involved designing, programming, assembling, and testing the complete control system.

+My responsibilities included:

+- Programming the PID control algorithm on an Arduino Uno.
+- Integrating the infrared distance sensor with the servo-controlled beam.
+- Wiring and assembling the electrical and mechanical components.
+- Tuning the proportional, integral, and derivative gains through repeated hardware testing.
+- Troubleshooting sensor noise, unstable controller behavior, and mechanical response issues.
+- Evaluating controller performance using experimental response data.

 ---

-## Engineering Responsibilities

-- Designed and integrated the embedded control system using an Arduino Uno and a Sharp infrared distance sensor.
-- Programmed and implemented a closed-loop PID controller for real-time ball position stabilization.
-- Integrated the servo motor, infrared sensor, and mechanical beam assembly into a complete electromechanical system.
-- Tuned proportional, integral, and derivative gains through iterative testing to improve controller performance.
-- Investigated sensor noise, controller oscillations, and mechanical limitations through systematic hardware testing and troubleshooting.
-- Validated controller performance through experimental testing using multiple system response metrics.

----

 ## Engineering Challenges

-Developing a stable closed-loop controller required balancing fast response with overall system stability.
-Increasing proportional gain improved response speed but introduced overshoot, while excessive derivative gain reduced oscillations at the expense of slower motion.
-Integral gain was carefully adjusted to reduce steady-state error without causing instability.
+One of the biggest challenges was tuning the PID controller to keep the ball stable while still responding quickly.
+Higher proportional gains improved response speed but caused overshoot, while excessive derivative gain reduced oscillations at the cost of slower movement.
+The controller required several rounds of tuning to find the right balance between speed and stability.

-Another challenge involved reducing measurement noise from the Sharp infrared distance sensor.
-To improve measurement reliability, multiple sensor readings were averaged before each control update, reducing fluctuations that could negatively affect controller performance.
+Another challenge was reducing noise from the infrared distance sensor.
+To improve measurement accuracy, the controller averaged multiple sensor readings before calculating each control update.

-Mechanical limitations also influenced system behavior.
-Because the servo motor and beam mechanism required finite time to respond, controller tuning had to account for actuator response, mechanical inertia, and latency while maintaining smooth ball movement and minimizing oscillations.
+The mechanical system also introduced limitations.
+Since the servo motor cannot move instantly, the controller had to be tuned to account for the physical response of the beam while minimizing delay and preventing unnecessary oscillations.

 ---

 ## Testing & Validation

-Controller performance was evaluated by experimentally varying the proportional, integral, and derivative gains while measuring key control system characteristics, including:
+System performance was evaluated by adjusting the PID gains and measuring how the controller responded under different operating conditions.

+Performance was evaluated using:

 - Rise Time
 - Peak Overshoot